quantum-mob/Q3/INSTALL.md

 ## Keeping Q3 Updated

-Once Q3 is installed, it provides some utility functions with which you can check for updates and install an update remotely.
+Once Q3 is installed, it will automatically check for updates and install the newest update (if any).
+This feature has been introducted in v1.7.3.
+If you have an older version, you have to manually update Q3 to the most recent one (see the instruction below).

+If you want to want to manually check for updates and install them, follow these instructions:

 - You can check for updates of Q3 by the following command.
   ```Mathematica